Generic Name: neomycin (nee-oh-MYE-sin)

 - Neo-Fradin solution should not be used in CHILDREN younger than 6 months old; safety and effectiveness in these children have not been confirmed.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using Neo-Fradin solution while you are pregnant.
-It is not known if Neo-Fradin solution is found in breast milk.
+It is not known if this medicine is found in breast milk.
 Do not breast-feed while taking Neo-Fradin solution.

 Possible side effects of Neo-Fradin solution: